codingvc/codingvc/_posts/2015-01-12-what-movies-can-teach-you-about-pitching-to-investors.markdown

 (Note: these are made-up elevator pitches for Robinhood and Viv.)

 Don't try to jam buzzwords into your blurb.
-Don't use <a href="{{site.url}}pitches-by-analogy-tips-and-gotchas" target="_blank">problematic analogies</a> that create more questions than answers.
+Don't use <a href="{{site.url}}/pitches-by-analogy-tips-and-gotchas" target="_blank">problematic analogies</a> that create more questions than answers.
 Don't make your elevator pitch longer than a few sentences.

 ### The Demo Day Pitch